OpenZeppelin/openzeppelin.com/tos.md

 **9. Billing, Payment and Renewal**

 9.1 If you select a paid tier of Defender, OpenZeppelin will bill you in advance for use of the Services on a monthly basis.
-All paid subscription terms begin on the 1st day of the month and continue to the last day of the month (each, a &quot;Subscription Term&quot;).
+All paid subscription terms begin on the 1st day of the month and continue to the last day of the month (each, a &quot;**Subscription Term**&quot;).
 Your subscription will automatically renew on a monthly basis until terminated pursuant to these Terms.

 9.2 If you select a paid tier of Defender in the middle of a calendar month, you may be given free access to such paid tier functionality prior to your first Subscription Term.
 Such early access is determined by OpenZeppelin at its sole discretion.